What Is A RoPA? Record Of Processing Activities Under Article 30 GDPR (Including Non-EU Companies)

 This matters even if you are outside the EU.
 The GDPR can still apply to you when you offer goods or services to people in the EU, or when you monitor their behaviour.
 If you fall within scope, you need the same Article 30 discipline as an EU-established company.

-A RoPA is practical, not just legal.
+Finally, a RoPA is practical, not just legal.
 It becomes your single source of truth for:

-- RWhat personal data you process
+- Rwhat personal data you process,

-- RWhy you process it
+- Rwhy you process it,

-- RWhere it goes
+- Rwhere it goes,

-- RHow long you keep it
+- Rhow long you keep it, and

-- RHow you protect it
+- Rhow you protect it.

 Who Is Affected?